elo-enterprises/k8s-tools/README.md

 $ make docker-compose.services | xargs -n1 -I% sh -x -c "echo uname -n |make docker-compose/%/shell/pipe"
 ```

-This pipeline is serial, but the [io.tee targets](#ioteetargets) providers some sugar for working with pipes in parallel.
+This pipeline is serial, but the [io.tee targets](#ioteetargets) provides some sugar for working with pipes in parallel.

 ----------------------------------------------------

 #### Target: Misc